mulesoft-assets/template-sfdc2sieb-account-aggregation/README.md

 ### Where to Download Mule Studio and Mule ESB
 First thing to know if you are a newcomer to Mule is where to get the tools.

-+ You can download Mule Studio from this [Location](http://www.mulesoft.com/platform/mule-studio)
++ You can download Anypoint Studio from this [location](https://www.mulesoft.com/lp/dl/studio)
-+ You can download Mule ESB from this [Location](http://www.mulesoft.com/platform/soa/mule-esb-open-source-esb)
++ You can download Mule runtime from this [location](https://www.mulesoft.com/platform/mule)

 ### Importing an Anypoint Template into Studio
-Mule Studio offers several ways to import a project into the workspace, for instance:
+Anypoint Studio offers several ways to import a project into the workspace, for instance:

-+ Anypoint Studio Project from File System
++ Anypoint Studio Project from a file system
-+ Packaged mule application (.jar)
++ Packaged Mule application (.jar)

-You can find a detailed description on how to do so in this [Documentation Page](http://www.mulesoft.org/documentation/display/current/Importing+and+Exporting+in+Studio).
+You can find a detailed description on how to do so in this [documentation page](https://docs.mulesoft.com/).

 ### Running on Studio <a name="runonstudio"/>